istio/istio.io/_docs/setup/kubernetes/helm-install.md

 Choose one of the options below to install Istio with Helm.

-### Option 1: Render Kubernetes manifest with Helm and deploy with kubectl
+### Render Kubernetes manifest with Helm and deploy with kubectl

 This is the most heavily tested method of deploying Istio.
 During the continuous integration testing and release process, the `helm` binary in `template` mode is used to render the various manifests produced for Istio.